Fenella Kernebone

-Fenella Kernebone (born 8 June 1976) is an Australian radio and television presenter, MC and interviewer, based in Sydney, with a long record working across the arts, film, music, design, architecture and culture.
+Fenella Kernebone (/ˈkɜːrnəboʊn/ KUR-nə-bohn; born 8 June 1976) is an Australian radio and television presenter, MC and interviewer, based in Sydney, with a long record working across the arts, film, music, design, architecture and culture.
 Her most recent hosting roles include the presenter of By Design on Radio National and The Sound Lab on Triple J. In June 2016, she was appointed Head of Curation for TEDxSydney.

 Early life

 Fenella Kernebone grew up in Homebush, in Sydney's Inner West.
 She was educated at the Presbyterian Ladies' College, Sydney in Croydon, New South Wales.

 A portrait of Kernebone by Nick Stathopolous called "Art Does Belong", was a finalist in the 2012 Archibald Prize.

 Radio

 While studying at the University of Technology, Sydney, Kernebone began volunteering at Sydney community radio station 2SER.
 She started at Triple J in 1998 and began presenting the Triple J's arts program Creatures of the Spotlight (Sunday nights 9-11PM pre 1999), which was later renamed Artery (1999–2003).

 From 2003 - 2014, Kernebone presented the cult electronic music show The Sound Lab on Triple J. After 11 years on air, she announced that she was finishing her program in December 2014, with the final show going to air on 14 December 2014.
 At the beginning of 2012 she began a new role as the host of By Design on Radio National, with the final program going to in later January 2015.

 In June 2015, Kernebone announced she was producing and presenting a new podcast focused on Australian electronic music, called Trackwork.